PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-11 08:40:10
+Last updated: 2024-04-11 08:40:43
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell